BIGJRA/BIGJRA.github.io/rejuv.md

 | Exeggcute     | 10       |
 | Pyukumuku     | 1        |

 Head into the Ranger HQ.
-On the right, you’ll find a tutor.
+On the right, you'll find a tutor.

 Ranger HQ Move Tutor